How to Negotiate a New Car Price (And Actually Win)

 The first thing a salesperson will ask is whether you're financing or paying cash.
 Don't answer this until you have an out-the-door price agreed on.

-Here's the dynamic from the inside: if you're financing, the dealer has multiple ways to make money — the vehicle price, the interest rate, and the F&I products.
+If you're financing, the dealer has multiple ways to make money — the vehicle price, the interest rate, and the F&I products.
 If you're paying cash, they lose the financing margin, and that can quietly affect how flexible they're willing to be on price.
 Either way, your payment method influences their approach before the negotiation really starts.

 Tell them you're still deciding.
 Get the number locked in first.
 Then discuss how you're paying.